travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 Options that are specified after the last `/` (e.g., `i` for case insensitive matching) are not supported but can be given inline instead.
 For example, `/^(?i:deploy)-.*$/` matches `Deploy-2014-06-01` and other branches and tags that start with `deploy-` in any combination of cases.

+## Skipping a build

+If you don't want to run a build for a particular commit, because all you are changing is the README for example, add `[ci skip]` to the git commit message.

+Commits that have `[ci skip]` anywhere in the commit messages are ignored by Travis CI.

 ## Build Matrix

 When you combine the three main configuration options of *Runtime*, *Environment* and *Exclusions/Inclusions* you have a matrix of all possible combinations.